I would have liked to have been a waitress

 Mum’s letter to my school

-I grew up in the country north of Bundaberg in Queensland and I am the youngest of five.
+I grew up in the country north of Bundaberg in Queensland and I am the youngest of 5.
 My dad and mum were very good teachers, very good parents.
 Mum put all of us through a correspondence school before we went to school formally.

 When I went up to school I encountered racism from kids name-calling ‘blackie’ and various other terms that upset me.
 I can remember going home many, many times crying, or my older siblings I guess would have been telling Mum and Dad as well about what had gone on.